transmaxxing/transmaxxing.github.io/TERMS.md

 dilate (verb): to use a vaginal stent or dilator to maintain one’s vagina after vaginoplasty.
 As an insult to transwomen who have not had SRS also

-egg [slang] (noun): someone who is unaware, in denial, or has not come out about their gender identity.
+egg [slang] (noun): someone who is unaware or in denial about an innate sex/gender preference to be different from their birth-sex.

 femboy, also femboi [abbreviation] (noun): feminine boy, especially someone who identifies as a cisgender boy: “I think the Femboy Hooters meme is hilarious, but I got in trouble for calling a trans girl a femboy online.”